Hybrid Master of Science Degree in Homeland Security (Law and Policy)

 - Managing homeland security incidents effectively

-What career possibilities does an online master’s in homeland security offer?
+What career possibilities does a hybrid master’s in homeland security offer?

-Is an online master’s in homeland security right for me?
+Is a hybrid master’s in homeland security right for me?

-You can pursue the School of Law’s interdisciplinary graduate degree and certificate programs in homeland security (law and policy) both online through the KU Edwards Campus as well as in-person at KU in Leavenworth.
+You can pursue the School of Law’s interdisciplinary graduate degree and certificate programs in homeland security (law and policy) in-person at KU in Leavenworth or as a mix of in-person courses and online courses.
 With courses from the College of Liberal Arts & Sciences and the schools of Engineering, Journalism and Medicine, you will gain relevant and timely background for current problems in the world today.

 Gain a strong foundation in law and policy as it relates to homeland security – as well as homeland security legislative and administrative policies and goals – and advance your knowledge in specific homeland security fields relating directly to the public and private spheres.

-What online homeland security graduate programs are available at KU?
+What hybrid homeland security graduate programs are available at KU?